jordancrawfordnz/kauri-bridge/test/README.md

 This is useful to test the processing capability of the API.

-Run the fake bridge with `node startfakebridge.js [relative to fake bridge configuration file]`.
+Run the fake bridge with `node startfakebridge.js [relative path to fake bridge configuration file]`.

 ### Configuration